skienzmatishun/rippreport/content/p/jackass-jack/index.md

 ---
-title: "JACKASS JACK"
+title: JACKASS JACK
 date: 2020-11-27
-thumbnail: "img/jackass-jack.jpg"
+thumbnail: img/jackass-jack.jpg
 categories:
 - citycouncil
 tags:
 - burrell
 - dyas-triangle
 - fairhope-pier
 - fly-creek-apartments
 - jack-burrell
 - k-1-center
 - mayor-sullivan
 - sullivan
 - waterfront-project
 - wilson
 authors:
 - admin
+alttags: "Mayor wearing a donkey mask, symbolizing criticism over Fairhope’s public gathering decision during health concerns"
 ---
 The Mayor of Fairhope and the City Council got hammered by the public, medical professionals and first responders over the city’s decision to have a large public gathering for the lighting of the trees.

 I must say that it was quite satisfying to see such a response from a community that often is not paying attention to city affairs.